chocorho/TicTacToe/README.md

 # Tic_Tac_Toe

-A simple CLI TicTacToe Game
+This is a CLI based TicTacToe Game

+Game has two modes :
+- Single Player ( Play with computer )
-Two Player Game
+- Two Player ( Play with your friend )

 ---

 ## Requirements

-1. make
+1. GNU Make installed

-2. Compiler : gcc or clang
+2. C++ Compiler : gcc or clang

 ---